samuelcaldas/ninjatrader_docs/support/helpguides/nt8/performance_tips.md

 ## Indicator Calculate on Bar Close Parameter
 - All indicators added to the Market Analyzer have the parameter "Calculate" set to "On bar close" as default which only calculates the indicator value on the bar close to help with PC performance.
-This parameter can optionally be set to "On price change" which will only calculate when there has been a change in price, or "On each tick" which allows for a tick\-by\-tick calculation (which will use more CPU resources).
+This parameter can optionally be set to "On price change" which will only calculate when there has been a change in price, or "On each tick" which allows for a tick-by-tick calculation (which will use more CPU resources).

 ## Dynamic Ranking and Sorting Frequency
-- Depending on the number of Instruments you have added to your Market Analyzer display, using a low "[Auto Sort seconds](market_analyzer_properties.md)" value can cause your CPU to spike as the auto sort feature continues to re\-evaluate the ranking of the column you are sorting.
+- Depending on the number of Instruments you have added to your Market Analyzer display, using a low "[Auto Sort seconds](market_analyzer_properties.md)" value can cause your CPU to spike as the auto sort feature continues to re-evaluate the ranking of the column you are sorting.
 For example, using a value of 1 second on 100 instruments could potentially overwork your CPU.
-Setting this to a higher value, such as every 10\-30 seconds, will reduce the CPU workload, and still maintain dynamic sorting at a customizable interval.
+Setting this to a higher value, such as every 10-30 seconds, will reduce the CPU workload, and still maintain dynamic sorting at a customizable interval.
 You should monitor your CPU workload to find the number of seconds that work for your system.